 In a recent article I was reading, the author explains the concept of the Permission Paradox.
 In plain terms, it is the contradiction of not being able to get a job without having experience, but also being unable to get the experience needed to land the job.
-RELATED: Need some job interview advice?
-Watch these tutorials!
-This isn’t just relevant to those entering the workforce for the first time, but also to those looking to climb the corporate ladder or changing careers.
+This isn't just relevant to those entering the workforce for the first time, but also to those looking to climb the corporate ladder or changing careers.
 Because of this ironic statement there needs to be some exceptions to the rule that will allow you to land the valuable interviews you need in order to get your dream job.
 One of the keys to overcoming the Permission Paradox is understanding that when you apply for any job you will be evaluated along two different lines: your potential to add value in the future and your track record in the areas most specific to the job.

 It's All About Marketing YourselfAs discussed in some of the previous chapters in this book, it's quite important to know how to market yourself.
 Think of yourself as a product that needs to be sold, how will you present it and what will your catch phrase be?
 1. Write The Winning Resume Unfortunately, before you can 'wow' the employers with your awesome interview skills, you have to land the interview to start with and this will depend on your resume.
 The toughest part of a job search is to be an impressive candidate on paper without sounding over the top.
 It's about finding the right balance between showcasing your skills, being clear on your goals and presenting your achievements.
 The first step you will take in landing your interview without any industry experience is to get the structure of your resume right.
 Introduction You might have loads of experience working but in a field that isn't relevant to the job that you are applying for.
 In this case, it wouldn't increase your chances of success by rambling on about your experience in real estate if you in fact want to become a software developer.
 Find a way in which your previous experience can be linked to your goals in the desired industry.
 It would also be wise to mention your career change in your introduction so that you don't come across as someone that leaves out crucial information.
 This way they will also be able to view the rest of your resume by keeping your switch or lack of experience in mind.
 Work Experience Many times, the requirements and job expectations are just a prospective employer's ultimate wish list.
 You might feel under-qualified or intimidated when you read the job advertisement, but remember that the description you are looking at is structured to finding the ultimate employee, according to the employer.
 Yet, they will probably take whoever comes the closest to this description and it's highly unlikely that one individual with have it all.
 Not every company will take the time to read through every little detail of your resume.
 They will be speed-reading and scanning the points most relevant to the position they are hiring for.
 In that case, you should be structuring your resume in such a way that your possible experience relevant to the position stands out.
 Education Even if your studies aren't relevant to the industry you want to enter, it still shows that you are driven and focused on reaching your goals.
 Sometimes, the Human Resources personnel might consider you as a possible candidate just because you were in the same school - you never know your luck.
 Goals and Vision In this section, you need to convince your prospective employer that giving you a go will be worth the effort.
 As mentioned earlier with the Permission Paradox, there are ways in which you are being evaluated and one of those is your potential value.
 Showcase this value by demonstrating that you have the right attitude, curiosity within the industry, great communication skills, enthusiasm, and a good work ethic.
 This will add to your overall score and it's crucial to increasing your chances of landing an interview.